Heraldry Symbols & What They Mean

 A fer de Moline, or mill-rind is the iron clamp in the centre of a grindstone that provides support.
 It represents industry and purpose and may also have been used as the sign of a miller.
 The mill-rind is also symbolized by the Cross Moline, or ‘miller’s cross’.

 The fesse is a broad, horizontal band across the centre of the shield that represents the military belt and girdle of honour of the ancients.
 It signifies that the bearer must always be in readiness to act for the well being of the people.
 It is supposed to occupy a full third of the height of the shield, though it is seldom drawn this way, and it is subject to the lines of partition.

 Its position is directly across the centre of the shield unless the fesse is described as enhanced or abased.
 There can only be one fesse on a shield.
 If more that one is present they are termed bars.

 Some state that the fetterlock is a device for hobbling horses while others say that it is a handcuff or a prisoner’s bolt.
 Whatever the case, it is an emblem of victory.

-The fetterlock is as honourable bearing that may have represented someone in the middle Ages who had taken his enemy prisoner, or who could, by either his prowess or his charity, redeem any of his fellow soldiers ransomed in captivity.
+The fetterlock is as honourable bearing in heraldry that may have represented someone in the middle Ages who had taken his enemy prisoner, or who could, by either his prowess or his charity, redeem any of his fellow soldiers ransomed in captivity.
 It is also referred to by the names of shacklebolt, shackbolt or manacle.

 Sir Walter Scott represents King Richard I bearing the fetterlock as his device when proceeding to the release of Ivanhoe.